raydac/ravikoodi-server/README.md

 ## How to build?
 It is absolutely free and open-source application (under Apache 2.0 license), I don't ask for any fee for use of it (but you could make some donation and I would be very appreciate for that).
-1. For build distributived you need JDK 1.8 (you can use JDK 9+ but some release plug-ins of Maven can work only with JDK 1.8)
-2. You need Maven to build project
+1. You need Maven to build project
-3. Go to into project folder and call `mvn clean install` to get compiled JAR, it can be started separately through `java -jar <JAR_FILE>`
+2. Go to into project folder and call `mvn clean install` to get compiled JAR, it can be started separately through `java -jar <JAR_FILE>`
-4. To get release versions, you should use `mvn clean install -Ppublish`, in the `target` folder you will find all prepared archives
+3. To get release versions, you should use `mvn clean install -Ppublish`, in the `target` folder you will find all prepared archives
-5. To get SH version for Linux, you should use `mvn clean install -Ppublishsh`, in the `target` folder you will find SH version of the application
+4. To get SH version for Linux, you should use `mvn clean install -Ppublishsh`, in the `target` folder you will find SH version of the application

 ## Tune KODI
 Select network settings ofyour KODI player (its appearance depends on version)